bitcoin-dot-org/Bitcoin.org/en/full-node.md

 {% capture windows_shutdown_warning %}
-**Warning:** to prevent data corruption, do not force shutdown your computer from the Windows shutdown screen when you have Bitcoin Core running.
+**Warning:** to prevent data corruption, do not force shutdown of your computer from the Windows shutdown screen when you have Bitcoin Core running.
 {% endcapture %}